axonivy-market/S4HANA-connector/S4HANA-product/README.md

 ## Setup

-1.Set up a test environment for SAP S/4HANA Business Partner API to get an account containing the host(baseUrl), username, and password.
+1. Set up a test environment for SAP S/4HANA Business Partner API to get an account containing the host(baseUrl), username, and password.

 2. Set the global variables to SAP's needs.
 You may need to add a certificate to connect to SAP via SSL.
 Add the following `Variables` to your `variables.yaml`: